Overhydration is an excess of water in the body.

 Overhydration occurs when the body takes in more water than it loses.

 Overhydration can occur, for example, when athletes drink excessive amounts of water or sports drinks to avoid dehydration, or when people drink much more water than their body needs because of a psychiatric disorder called psychogenic polydipsia.
 The result is too much water and not enough sodium.
-Thus, overhydration generally results in low sodium levels in the blood (hyponatremia—see Electrolyte Balance: Hyponatremia), which can be dangerous.
+Thus, overhydration generally results in low sodium levels in the blood (hyponatremia—see see Hyponatremia (Low Level of Sodium in the Blood)), which can be dangerous.
 However, drinking large amounts of water usually does not cause overhydration if the pituitary gland, kidneys, liver, and heart are functioning normally.
 To exceed the body's ability to excrete water, a young adult with normal kidney function would have to drink more than 6 gallons of water a day on a regular basis.

 Brain cells are particularly susceptible to overhydration and to low sodium levels in the blood.
 When overhydration occurs slowly, brain cells have time to adapt, so few symptoms occur.
 When overhydration occurs quickly, confusion, seizures, or coma may develop.